0xdeadbeefJERKY/Office-DDE-Payloads/README.md

 **NOTE:** *Be sure to remove personal/identifying information from the documents before hosting and sending to target (e.g., by way of the File --> Inspect Document functionality).*

 ## To-Do
-- The obfuscated payload, by design, elicits three sets of prompts that are displayed to the user.
-For some reason, the first set of prompts don't display the provided DDE command string, but rather "!Unexpected end of formula".
-Need to devise fix for this.
 - Add more obfuscation techniques
 - Create option for user to choose prepackaged DDE command strings